reem-shaikh/70DaysOfCode/main/1-12/readme.md

 ```

 ❌Error
-> you cannot assign different values for a
+> you cannot assign different datatypes for a
 inside and outside it.
+(eg: var: outside, let: inside the scope)

 ```bash
 var a = "a";